federated-data-sharing/common-api-examples/README.md

 - validating models

 A modular and composable approach to your analysis code will allow you to iterate at each stage and if necessary combine the analysis into reproducible process.
 This should reduce frustrations with not having direct access to data.

-## How to interact with the API

-The [User guide](https://github.com/federated-data-sharing/common-api/blob/master/doc/User_Guide.md) for the Common API has examples of how to interact with the API, get metadata, or make a selection using `R`, `python` or a low-level command line tool like `curl`.

 ## Defining a selection